Recycling at your place of business is not only good for the environment, but can improve your image to your customers.

 - How much waste is your business generating?

 - How much does your collection and disposal services cost?

 - Where is your waste going and how is it managed?

 Step 3: Reduce Waste

-Waste reduction can lower costs in every are of your business – your break rooms to shipping.
+Waste reduction can lower costs in every area of your business – from your break rooms to the shipping dept.

 Employees: A few simple changes can significantly reduce the amount of waste you create at work: